brandur/sorg/content/drafts/acid.md

 how transactions in their systems are atomic -- as long as you consider atomicity to be at the document level.
-This can be safely interpreted as "the system doesn't provide atomicity"; guarantees at only document-level aren't nearly enough for non-trivial programs.
+This can be safely interpreted as "the system doesn't provide atomicity"; document-level guarantees might be okay for a test environment that never sees a problem and where data is disposable, but it's not enough for production.

 Within the context of building web applications, atomicity is incredibly valuable.
 Software is buggy by nature and